 - Foam Roller – A foam roller can be used to work sore muscles or to improve balance while you work on core-strengthening exercises.

-Tools in hand, here are eight simple exercises to help you strengthen your core:
+Tools in hand, here are nine simple exercises to help you strengthen your core:

 - Superman – Lie face-down on the floor with your arms extended in front of you, palms facing down.
 Lift both arms and feet and hold for a few seconds, then release and repeat.